dimka90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 8-cwd_state-8"Save current state of directory" scipt 9. script 10-no_more_js-Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
+script 8-cwd_state-8"Save current state of directory" scipt 9. script 10-no_more_js-Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders script 11 script 12-newest_files:-a script that displays the 10 newest files in the current directory.